hotwired/hotwire-native-site/_source/reference/navigation.md

 ### Server-Driven Routing in Rails

 If you're using Ruby on Rails, the [turbo-rails](https://github.com/hotwired/turbo-rails) gem provides the following additional routes.
-Use these to customize the behavior for Turbo Native apps but falling back to redirecting elsewhere.
+Use these to customize the behavior for Hotwire Native apps but falling back to redirecting elsewhere.

 * `recede_or_redirect_to(url, **options)` - Pops the visible screen off of the navigation stack.
 If a modal is presented on iOS, the modal is dismissed instead.
 * `resume_or_redirect_to(url **options)` - No action is taken.